-Securing payment for work provided in the construction industry can at times be a job on its own.
+Securing payment for work provided in the construction industry can, at times, be a job on its own.
 With concerns about late or unreliable payment or the potential of payment missing altogether, options that provide you, a stakeholder in a construction project, with security, such as a mechanics lien, are invaluable.

 Filing a mechanics lien is one of the most reliable and cost-effective options to obtain timely and accurate payment, but between state-specific regulations and complicated forms, it can be a daunting and time-consuming process.